 - Set your DSLR to shoot high-quality JPGs.
-If you usually shoot in raw, this is a great controlled situation where you can get your settings right in camera, and not have to bother converting/editing afterward.
+If you usually shoot in raw, this is a great, controlled situation where you can get your settings right and not have to bother converting/editing afterward.
 Read more about the difference between raw and jpg here.

-(Technically, you could take all these pictures on a nice camera phone, but it's not my recommendation.
-If you're trying to document these for posterity, then you ought to be using the best quality available in the first place!
-Even on auto, your DSLR can take better quality photos than a camera phone.
-If you have no other camera available, then a bright location is an absolute necessity, and make sure you tap the camera screen to focus correctly.)
+Technically, you could take all these pictures on a smartphone, but it's not my recommendation.
+If you're trying to document these for posterity, then you ought to be using the best quality you can get in the first place!
+Even on automatic, your DSLR can take better quality photos than a camera phone.

 3. Get In A Shooting Rhythm!

 Shoot one piece of artwork at a time.
-Ideally you only have to take one picture per piece of art, so you don't end up with duplicates.
+Ideally, you should only take one picture per piece of art, so you don't end up with duplicates.